amgad-H/DBI_Kinoverwaltung/README.md

 ## Snack Bar Info

 Our system isn't just about rooms; it helps you manage your snack bars too.
-You can find out when they're open, what snacks and drinks they offer, and how much they cost.
+You can find out what snacks and drinks they offer, and how much they cost.

+## Opening Times

+We know that knowing when your cinema and snack bars are open is crucial.
+That's why our system also includes opening times.
+You can see exactly when each cinema room is open for business and when snack bars are ready to serve your customers.